RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`ERROR: Could not calculate stable grain size Raster for ... .`**
     - *Cause:*   Error raised by the `ProjectMaker/s30_terrain_stabilization/`'s `main()` function when it cannot calculate the stable grain size for a user-defined minimum (critical) lifespan and *Condition*.
-    - *Remedy:*  Open `RiverArchitect/logfile.log` and verify that the stated source data exist and are not empty (if necessary, open geofiles in *ArcPro* and verify contents).
+    - *Remedy:*  Open `RiverArchitect/logfile.log` and verify that the stated source data exist and are not empty (if necessary, open geofiles in *ArcGIS Pro* and verify contents).

 - **`ERROR: Could not create new project (...)`**
     - *Cause:*   A module cannot find a project for mapping when it tries to open `aprx_origin = arcpy.mp.ArcGISProject(self.ref_lyt_dir + "module_name.aprx")` or when it tries to save a copy of the source project (`aprx_origin.saveACopy(self.output_mxd_dir + "module_name.aprx")`).
-    - *Remedy:*  Ensure that the source project `aprx_origin` exists (quoted in ERROR-message brackets) and that the target directory (`to:`) can be accessed (writing rights / close *ArcPro*).
+    - *Remedy:*  Ensure that the source project `aprx_origin` exists (quoted in ERROR-message brackets) and that the target directory (`to:`) can be accessed (writing rights / close *ArcGIS Pro*).
 If the source project is missing, re-download it from the [source code][sourcecode].

  - **`ERROR: Could not create Raster of the project area.`**
     - *Cause:*   Raised by `set_project_area(self)` of *ProjectMakers*'s `SHArC()` class in `ProjectMaker/cSHArC.py` or the `main()` function in `ProjectMaker/s20_plantings_delineation.py`) when it failed to convert the project area shapefile to a Raster, which it needs for limiting spatial calculations to the project extent.
     - *Remedy:*
         + Ensure that the project was correctly delineated ([Project Area Polygon preparation](ProjectMaker#pminp2)).
-        + If the Error message occurred within the terrain stabilization process, either restart the Project creation while propperly implementing the [Project Area Polygon preparation](ProjectMaker#pminp2), OR manually create a project area Raster (save as `ProjectMaker/ProjectName_vXX/Geodata/Rasters/ProjectArea.tif`, where in-values=`Int(1)` and out-values=`NoData`).
+        + If the Error message occurred within the terrain stabilization process, either restart the Project creation while properly implementing the [Project Area Polygon preparation](ProjectMaker#pminp2) OR manually create a project area Raster (save as `ProjectMaker/ProjectName_vXX/Geodata/Rasters/ProjectArea.tif`, where in-values=`Int(1)` and out-values=`NoData`).

 - **`ERROR: Could not create sub-condition folder: ... .`**
     - *Cause:*   Raised by `make_sub_condition(...)` (`GetStarted/fSubCondition`) when the defined sub-*Condition* name is invalid.